hashicorp/terraform-provider-google/website/docs/r/compute_global_address.html.markdown

 * `purpose` -
   (Optional)
   The purpose of the resource.
+This field cannot be specified with `EXTERNAL` address_type.
 Possible values include:
   * VPC_PEERING - for peer networks
   * PRIVATE_SERVICE_CONNECT - for ([Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html) only) Private Service Connect networks